fbomb111/full-stack-ml-ops/README.md

 ### Creating the IAM Role

-*To be continued...*
+If you already have an IAM role ready for use with SageMaker, get the ARN of the role and add a line manually to your `.env` file like so:

+`export IAM_ROLE = arn:aws:iam::XXXXXXXXXXXX:role/<rest-of-your-arn>`

+**OR** - If you don't yet have a role you can run `make create_role`.
+Your `.env` file will be updated automatically.
+Your role in AWS will be given the name `<project-name>-Role`

+**OR** - Read the docs to get started with creating your own role here: https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html

-### Training the Model With Sagemaker
+### Training & Deploying the Model & Endpoint With Sagemaker

 By this point you should have:
 1) An IAM Role
 2) A S3 bucket
 3) A docker image in AWS ECR

-For optional advanced customization checkout the following files:
+For optional advanced customization you can tune hyperparameters and input data channels at `scripts/train_and_deploy.py`

-- `opt/ml/input/config/hyperparameters.json`
-- `opt/ml/input/config/inputdataconfig.json`
+**Note:** Both training and deploying the endpoint cost $ unless you use free tier resources.
+For training, you will only be billed to the closest second for the actual time needed to train.
+However, for deploying the endpoint, you will be billed as long as the endpoint is available, even if you're not using it.
+Therefore, the default below is to train only.

-Create and train the model with Sagemaker by running `make deploy_and_train`
+Create and train the model with Sagemaker by running `make train_and_deploy`.
+If you'd like to also deploy an endpoint, run `make train_and_deploy TRAIN_ONLY=False` instead

 When complete, you'll find your model in S3 at `<your-bucket>/output/<training-job-name>/output/model.tar.gz`

-### Deploying the Endpoint Configuration

-*To be continued...*

-### Deploying the Endpoint

-*To be continued...*

 ### Using Lambda and API Gateway to Expose Your Endpoint